sajad-saderi/ETH/cross-secrecy-server/installation.md

 # Installation

 Have a Linux machine at your hands.
-There are three methods for installing Cross-Secrecy's server.
+There are four methods for installing Cross-Secrecy's server.
 It is recommended to do the third one (pull a docker image).